Last Updated: June 11, 2024

 Blacklist Salary

-In seasons 1-7 (133 episode) of "The Blacklist" James Spader's salary was $160,000 per episode.
-That worked out to around $3.5 million per season before taxes, and a total of $21.3 million for seasons 1-7.
-For seasons 7-10 (85 episodes) James earned $300,000 per episode.
-That worked out to $6.6 million for a 22 episode season, and a total of $25.5 million pre-tax for seasons 7-10.
-In total James Spader made around $50 million pre-tax for his work on The Blacklist.
+In seasons 1-7 (133 episodes) of "The Blacklist," James Spader's salary was $160,000 per episode.
+That worked out to around $3.5 million per season before taxes and a total of $21.3 million for seasons 1-7.
+For seasons 7-10 (85 episodes), James earned $300,000 per episode.
+That worked out to $6.6 million for a 22-episode season and a total of $25.5 million pre-tax for seasons 7-10.
+In total, James Spader made around $50 million pre-tax for his work on The Blacklist.

 Early Life

 Spader dropped out at age 17, moved to New York City, and pursued a career in acting.
-While trying to break through into the entertainment industry, Spader took several odd jobs including farm work, teaching yoga, and driving trucks.
+While trying to break through into the entertainment industry, Spader took several odd jobs, including farm work, teaching yoga, and driving trucks.

 Career